-ACRL’s African-American Studies Librarians Section provides the resources—ideas, programs, discussion forums and networking opportunities—to support the development of African American Studies librarianship and resources in academic and research libraries.
+ACRL’s African-American Studies Librarians Interest Group provides the resources—ideas, programs, discussion forums and networking opportunities—to support the development of African American Studies librarianship and resources in academic and research libraries.

 AFAS has four goals:

-- Actively participate in the preservation of African American history and culture within our respective institutions, state, regional, and national communities.
+- Advocate the digital preservation of African American history and culture within our respective institutions, state, regional, and national communities.

-- Partner with African American Studies educators to promote the continued research and study of African American history and life through the recognition of outstanding African Americana resources.
+- Partner with African American Studies scholarly organizations to promote the systematic research and study of African American history and life through the recognition of outstanding African Americana resources.

 AFAS offers many opportunities for members to express their creative and scholarly talents through service in numerous ways: